leifeld/dna/README.md

 - The previous version of DNA and rDNA came with a detailed [manual](https://github.com/leifeld/dna/releases/download/v2.0-beta.25/dna-manual.pdf) of more than 100 pages.
 It is outdated, but perhaps still useful.

 - If you have questions or want to report bugs, please create an issue in the [issue tracker](https://github.com/leifeld/dna/issues).

+- NEW: Join the the DNA community on [Matrix](https://matrix.to/#/#dna:yatrix.org).
+Matrix is a chat protocol.
+It's similar to Slack, Discord, or WhatsApp, but without the corporate shackles.
+It's free, open-source, decentralised, and secure.
+We have set up a public space called [#dna:yatrix.org](https://matrix.to/#/#dna:yatrix.org) with chat rooms for installation, research, and development chats.
+We are just starting out in the early stages.
+It's really easy to join: You create an account on one of the many Matrix [servers](https://joinmatrix.org/servers/) (we use [yatrix.org](https://element.yatrix.org/), download one of the many Matrix [clients](https://matrix.org/ecosystem/clients/) on your phone or computer (e.g., Element), and join [#dna:yatrix.org](https://matrix.to/#/#dna:yatrix.org).
+Or just start with a [web app](https://matrix.to/#/#dna:yatrix.org) for now.
+It's OK to create an anonymous account, though we encourage showing your real name.
+You can join any or all of the three public rooms.

 ## Support the project